California Right of Publicity Essentials – “Post Mortem” rights to name, image and likeness under ROP and Federal Lahnam

 In addition, in any action brought under this section, the person who violated the section shall be liable to the injured party or parties in an amount equal to the greater of seven hundred fifty dollars ($750) or the actual damages suffered by the injured party or parties, as a result of the unauthorized use, and any profits from the unauthorized use that are attributable to the use and are not taken into account in computing the actual damages.

 In establishing these profits, the injured party or parties shall be required to present proof only of the gross revenue attributable to the use, and the person who violated the section is required to prove his or her deductible expenses.

 Punitive damages may also be awarded to the injured party or parties.

 The prevailing party or parties in any action under this section shall also be entitled to attorney's fees and costs.

 (2) For purposes of this subdivision, a play, book, magazine, newspaper, musical composition, audiovisual work, radio or television program, single and original work of art, work of political or newsworthy value, or an advertisement or commercial announcement for any of these works, shall not be considered a product, article of merchandise, good, or service if it is fictional or nonfictional entertainment, or a dramatic, literary, or musical work.

 Watch Attorney Steve explain California misappropriation law in this video

 VIDEO: Click on the picture above to watch the video.
 Make sure to SUBSCRIBE to our growing legal channel for future video updates!
-We now have over 17,000 subscribers and TWO MILLION+ video views!!
+We now have over 25,000 subscribers and THREE MILLION+ video views!!